Super Strike in Los Angeles County

 Reviewing Your Best Defense Strategy

-So, really put the time into talking to your attorney, asking questions and figuring out exactly what they can do to help you.
+So, really put the time into talking to your attorney, asking questions, and figuring out exactly what they can do to help you.

-If you're charged with a super strike or you have a loved one that's charged with a super strike in Los Angeles and you don't feel that it's fair and you feel that either the strike should be stricken or that it's not a super strike, or that somehow you or your loved one is being treated unfairly in a criminal defense case in LA, you've got to get in front of an attorney who knows what they're doing, who has been down this road before, had success and can really put up a fight for you or your loved one and get you the best result.
+You think that either the strike should be stricken or that it's not a super strike, or that somehow you or your loved one is being treated unfairly in a criminal defense case in LA; you've got to get in front of an attorney who knows what they're doing, who has been down this road before, had success and can really put up a fight for you or your loved one and get you the best result.